ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A Normalized Path is a JSONPath with restricted syntax that identifies a node by providing a query that results in exactly that node.
 For example, the JSONPath expression `$.book[?(@.price<10)]` could select two values with Normalized Paths `$['book'][3]` and `$['book'][5]`.
-For a given JSON document, there is a one to one correspondence between the document's nodes and the Normalized Paths that identify these nodes.
+For a given JSON value, there is a one to one correspondence between the value's nodes and the Normalized Paths that identify these nodes.

 A JSONPath implementation may output Normalized Paths instead of, or in addition to, the values identified by these paths.

 Since bracket notation is more general than dot notation, it is used to construct Normalized Paths.
 Single quotes are used to delimit string member names.
-This reduces the number of characters that need escaping when Normalized Paths appear as strings (which are delimited with double quotes) in JSON documents.
+This reduces the number of characters that need escaping when Normalized Paths appear as strings (which are delimited with double quotes) in JSON values.

 The syntax of Normalized Paths is restricted so that there is one and only one way of representing any given Normalized Path.
-Putting this another way, for any two distinct Normalized Paths, a JSON document exists that will yield distinct results when the Normalized Paths are applied to it.
+Putting this another way, for any two distinct Normalized Paths, a JSON value exists that will yield distinct results when the Normalized Paths are applied to it.

 Certain characters are escaped, in one and only one way; all other characters are unescaped.